 In this article, we’ll explain how you can determine to what extent medical insurance is a requirement for you.

-Skip to the next section if you are not from France.
+Skip to the next section if you are not from France or Germany.

-If you are from France, then you can stop reading here, because the French government clearly states that you must have medical insurance in order to participate in the Australia WHV.
+If you are from France or Germany, then you can stop reading here, because the French government and German government clearly state that you must have medical insurance in order to participate in the Australia WHV.
 This requirement is independent of whether any Australian authorities actually check to see your insurance papers.
-France does not have a Reciprocal Health Care Agreement with Australia, so you are not eligible for Medicare.
+France and Germany do not have a Reciprocal Health Care Agreement with Australia, so you are not eligible for Medicare.

 2. Reciprocal Health Care Agreements